jonnonz1/nz-statute-book/acts/public/1981/new-zealand-railways-corporation-act-1981.md

   (i) the loading or unloading of goods from or into lighters, into or from any vessel lying at or adjacent to any wharf, pier, jetty, berthage, or mooring in connection with a railway; or
   (j) the receipt or delivery of goods from or to any vessel lying at or adjacent to any such wharf, pier, jetty, berthage, or mooring; or
   (k) insurance (in addition to any other charges payable) in respect of goods carried or to be carried pursuant to a contract for carriage at declared value risk (within the meaning of subpart 1 of Part 5 of the Contract and Commercial Law Act 2017).
-(2) Notwithstanding anything in subsection (1), the Corporation, or any employee duly authorised by it, may from time to time fix special charges to be paid in lieu of the ordinary ones upon special occasions, or for such times as it thinks fit; and it shall not be necessary to publish these special charges in the Gazette.
+(2) Notwithstanding anything in subsection (1), the Corporation, or any employee duly authorised by it, may from time to time fix special charges to be paid in lieu of the ordinary ones upon special occasions, or for such times as it thinks fit.
 (3) For the purpose of any scales of charges fixed under this section in the case of the demurrage of rolling stock at destination stations, consignees shall be deemed to have requested the demurrage.
-(4) The Corporation may, by notice in the Gazette, impose terms and conditions with respect to any of the matters mentioned in paragraphs (a) to (k) of subsection (1), including terms and conditions with respect to the conveyance of passengers and the terms and conditions on and subject to which goods will be received, held, carried, delivered, or otherwise dealt with: provided that while any such notice imposing terms and conditions relating to the checking of luggage is in force no liability shall be incurred by the Corporation in respect of luggage which has not been duly checked.
+(4) The Corporation may, by notice, impose terms and conditions with respect to any of the matters mentioned in paragraphs (a) to (k) of subsection (1), including terms and conditions with respect to the conveyance of passengers and the terms and conditions on and subject to which goods will be received, held, carried, delivered, or otherwise dealt with: provided that while any such notice imposing terms and conditions relating to the checking of luggage is in force no liability shall be incurred by the Corporation in respect of luggage which has not been duly checked.
-(5) Any terms and conditions imposed under the last preceding subsection shall apply with respect to any of the matters mentioned in paragraphs (a) to (k) of subsection (1), notwithstanding that special scales of charges may be payable: provided that, with respect to any of those matters for which special scales of charges are fixed, the Corporation or any employee duly authorised by it may impose special terms and conditions in addition to or in lieu of the ordinary ones; and it shall not be necessary to publish them in the Gazette.
+(5) Any terms and conditions imposed under the last preceding subsection shall apply with respect to any of the matters mentioned in paragraphs (a) to (k) of subsection (1), notwithstanding that special scales of charges may be payable: provided that, with respect to any of those matters for which special scales of charges are fixed, the Corporation or any employee duly authorised by it may impose special terms and conditions in addition to or in lieu of the ordinary ones.
 (6) Without restricting the generality of subsection (5), it is hereby declared that any terms and conditions imposed under subsection (4) may include—
   (a) terms and conditions exempting the Corporation from liability for any loss, damage, or expense, whether due to delays in transit or any other cause, where the loss or damage or expense—
     (i) is not occasioned by the negligence or wrongful act in the Corporation or its employees or agents; or